bcgov/design-research-guide/docs/understand-user-research.md

 Learning about users allows you to create better government services, products and content.

-You will learn the user’s, motivations, struggles, and goals when interacting with government.
+You will learn the user’s motivations, struggles, and goals when interacting with government.

 The role of a user researcher is not to consult with, audit, or teach users.
 The role of a user researcher is to be an active observer and listen without bias or assumptions.

 User research helps to